Garmanay History, Family Crest & Coats of Arms

 Early History of the Garmanay family

 This web page shows only a small excerpt of our Garmanay research.
-Another 141 words (10 lines of text) covering the years 1066, 1086, 1250, 1248, 1279, 1318, 1402, 1377, 1397, 1650 and 1718 are included under the topic Early Garmanay History in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) covering the years 1066, 1086, 1250, 1248, 1279, 1318, 1402, 1377, 1397, 1650, 1718, 1680, 1769 and 1738 are included under the topic Early Garmanay History in all our PDF Extended History products and printed products wherever possible.

 Garmanay Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Garmanay have been found, including German, Germans, Jermain, Jarman and others.

 Early Notables of the Garmanay family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Garmanay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Garmanay Notables in all our PDF Extended History products and printed products wherever possible.